 The fact that the 7-5 scoreline wasn’t the most mental aspect of Reading v Arsenal in 2012 speaks volumes about Francis Coquelin and Olivier Giroud.

-For it is the sixth anniversary of peak Arsenal.
+For it is the seventh anniversary of peak Arsenal.

 Nope, not going 4-0 down to Reading after just 35 minutes.
 Not having a spine of Emiliano Martinez, Johan Djourou, Emmanuel Frimpong and Marouane Chamakh.